Fuyukai/Reborn-Rebalance/data/forms/README.rst

 - Common species (e.g. Petilil) changes into different forms => Hardcoded
 - Different form evolves into different form (e.g. alolapix into alolatales) => Uses ``evo_data``

+In the future, ``evo_data`` will likely be turned into a similar format to the species evolutions.